Historical Credibility for Movie Reviews and Its Application to Weakly Supervised Classification: Weakly Supervised Classification based on Historical Credibility

+In this section, we apply the proposed historical credibility to classify a given review as a trusted or distrusted one.
+For this, we aim to utilize the strength of historical credibility: 1) it can directly determine the review credibility based on the ratings and reviews, instead of accumulating the records such as the helpfulness vote, and 2) it utilizes criteria based on distinguishable statistics obtained from ratings and sentiment scores rather than ambiguous short textual reviews.
+We apply historical credibility to the weakly supervised classification model.
+It allows 1) fast annotation by the clear criteria and 2) improvement of the classification accuracy compared to the case using textual reviews.

-Fig.~\ref{fig:fig5} shows the overall framework for classifying movie reviews based on credibility.
-It consists of 1) a learning phase and 2) an evaluation phase.
-In the learning phase, we first analyze historical review ratings for each reviewer so as to determine movie review credibility.
-In Section~\ref{sec:sec4-2}, we present a new criterion for determining movie review credibility.
-Next, we annotate the entire movie review as ``trusted'' or ``distrusted'' based on the proposed criterion.
-Here, we note that the annotation of the entire data set is performed at a very fast speed because we can annotate movie reviews based on the defined rule using a clear criterion without manual effort.
-Finally, we build a learning model by obtaining a vector of keywords from textual reviews using two text representation models, namely Word2Vec and TF-IDF, and by applying two machine learning techniques, namely naïve Bayes classifier and SVM, to the annotated data sets.
-In the evaluation phase, we can use the learning model to judge the credibility of new movie reviews based on the textual review information.
-Here, thanks to the learning model, we can even judge the credibility of movie reviews that are written by first-time reviewers.
+We define 1) ratings, 2) sentiment scores, and 3) the correlation coefficients between them as the features to learn the classification model, which are essential statistics used for defining historical credibility.
+Then, we annotate the entire movie review as ``trusted'' or ``distrusted'' based on each criterion of historical credibility.
+Here, we note that the annotation of the entire data set is performed at a very fast speed because we can annotate them using a clear criterion without manual effort.
+Finally, we build a classification model based on two machine learning models: LSTM and SVM.
+In the inference phase, we judge the credibility of new movie reviews using the classification model.
+This implies that we can even judge the credibility of movie reviews that are written by first-time reviewers.